Documentation

 This means your sitemap will be available in some minutes, after being processed and saved on our database.

-If you attempt to send a new request to the Sitemap API while your store's sitemap generation is already taking place, the following message will be displayed:
+If you attempt to send a new request to the Sitemap API during store sitemap generation, the following message will be displayed:

 _10